top of page

 Bromeliad

-Pothos (Devil's Ivy)- One of the most common houseplants.
-The pothos can thrive in bright or low light.
-They can be propegated by clipping below a node and placing in water until it roots.
-This plant prefers moist soil.
-Water when the top soil is dry.
-Pothos plants remove formaldehyde, benzene and xylene.
+Pothos plants are among the most common houseplants and can thrive in both bright and low light.
+They can be propagated easily by clipping below a node and placing the cutting in water until it roots.
+This plant prefers moist soil and should be watered when the top layer feels dry.
+Pothos plants remove toxins like formaldehyde, benzene, and xylene, making them a smart choice for indoor air quality.

 Pothos